What is PBIS?

-Tier II: For students who need more support, the PBIS team creates targeted interventions.
-Examples include mentorship with extra adults in the building, targeted classroom lessons, "Check and Connect," and social-emotional support with the counselor.
-The idea is to give students more support: these extra interventions are layers on top of the baseline instruction that all students receive.
+Tier II: For students who need more support, the team creates targeted interventions.
+Examples include mentorship with extra adults in the building, responsive classroom lessons, daily check-ins, and social-emotional support with the counselor.
+These extra interventions are layers on top of the baseline instruction that all students receive.

 We are careful to note that students who are quiet or withdrawn often escape adult attention.
-This doesn't mean that students who internalize don't need help too!
 To ensure that all students' needs are met, teachers complete assessments for both externalizing and internalizing behaviors, so that we make sure that everyone who needs it gets pro-social support.
 We also use discipline data to inform us what areas of school need extra teaching or supervision, and we use climate surveys and the statewide Healthy Youth Survey to periodically gauge how students are experiencing life at LFP.